WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 # Testing
 ## Overview
-While you work on your levels, you would want to quickly run your level in action to verify the behavior.
+While you work on your levels, you would want to run your level file in action to verify the behavior.

 ![testMenu](screenshots/menus/005_test.png)

-Editor has a support of level testing via different run-time engines.
-You may use any of supported engines and optionally change their settings by a special sub-menu.
+The editor has the support of level testing via different run-time engines.
+You may use any of the supported engines and optionally change their settings by a special sub-menu.

 <Note type="warning">
-In a dependency from a configure pack used, a different engine may be used as default run time.
-Also it may disable an ability to choose any other engine than default for a level testing.
+Depending on the configure pack used, a different engine may use as the default run time.
+Also, it may prevent the choose any other runtime engine than the default for level testing.
 </Note>

-To start a level testing, open the **Test** menu and select the **Test level** menu item,  or simply press the **F5** key on your keyboard.
-Alternatively, you can use menu of each supported engine to run a level test on a different engine than used by default.
+To start a level testing, open the **Test** menu, select the **Test level** menu item, or press the **F5** key on your keyboard.
+Alternatively, you can use a menu of each supported engine to run a level test on a different runtime engine instead of the default.

-For some cases, you may want to **Test a saved file**: you will run a testing of a level file state currently saved on the disk.
+For some cases, you may want to **Test a saved file**: you will run testing of a level file from the state on a disk.
 This option doesn't support an Editor integration.

-You may want to **Start Game** if you want to change your game control setup or run an episode playing.
+You may want to **Start Game** if you desire to change your game control setup or run an episode playing.

-If needed, you can tune your **Testing options** to select playable characters, count of players, enable some cheating or debug features, set a specific state of playable characters, etc.
+If needed, you can tune your **Testing options** to select playable characters, count players, enable some cheating or debug features, set a specific state of playable characters, etc.

-For engines are working on Windows, Editor has a support for an IPC bridges which can work on Wine.
-Therefore, if you use Editor on a non-Windows operating system, you will find an extra menu item in menus of LunaTester and SMBX-38A which allowing you to configure Wine usage and even choose a different Wine installation (see [Wine Settings](#wine-settings)).
+For Windows-only engines, Editor has support for an IPC bridge that can work on Wine.
+When Editor works on a non-Windows operating system, you will find an extra menu item in the menus of LunaTester and SMBX-38A, which allows you to configure Wine usage and even choose a different Wine installation (see [Wine Settings](#wine-settings)).

 ## Test settings
 <ImageZoom